fusioncharts/dev_centre_docs/chart-guide/chart-configurations/vertical-div-lines.md

 breadcrumb: [["Home", "/"], ["Vertical Div Lines"]]
 ---

 Vertical divisional (or div) lines are vertical lines running through the canvas in a chart.
-They help in relating the data to its respective label, when there is large amount of data.
+They help in relating the data to its respective label when there a is large amount of data.

-> Vertical div lines are applicable only to line, area, spline, splineArea, and XY type charts.
+> Vertical div lines are applicable only for the line, area, spline, splineArea, and XY type charts.

 The image below shows vertical div lines rendered in a line chart: